Grilled passion fruit shrimp skewers (Pinchos de camarón con maracuyá)

-These easy grilled shrimp skewers or pinchos de camaron are made with shrimp marinated in spicy passion fruit achiote sauce.
-This dish has several of my favorite ingredients.
+These grilled skewers have several of my favorite ingredients.
 First of all, I love cooking with shrimp.
-They can be used in so many different types of dishes: ceviches, salads, empanadas, rice dishes, soups, etc. I’m also a huge fan of maracuyas or passion fruits – just in case that isn’t obvious yet.
-And I find that passion fruit + shrimp are a wonderful combination, so I prepared a passion fruit marinade for shrimp.
+They can be used in so many different types of dishes: ceviches, salads, empanadas, rice dishes, soups, etc. I’m also a huge fan of maracuyá or passion fruits – just in case that isn’t obvious yet.
+I find that passion fruit + shrimp are a wonderful combination, so I prepared a passion fruit marinade for shrimp.

 The marinade also has another of my favorite ingredients: achiote.
 Achiote is also known as annatto and is a red seed, which can either be ground or used to infuse oil/butter/lard for cooking.
 It has a rich red color and a subtle earthy flavor.
 Achiote is used in so many Ecuadorian and Latin dishes, in Spanish we also refer to it as “color”, because it adds color to the food.